Yes you can be romantic on a budget. Here are some ideas for affordable romantic things and cheap dates that are thoughtful and creative.

 Make a mixtape

 Making and listening to a mixtape that someone has made especially for you can be amazingly romantic.
 Listening to new music can be great, even listening to tracks you know in a different order or mixed next to something you don’t know can be exciting.
 People put together tracks because they think you will like them, or because the songs mean a lot to them, or because the songs say something to them about you both.
 It takes time and effort and so is an incredibly generous and thoughtful thing to do.

 Mixtapes can be really really special and something people treasure for years

-Buying a Valentine’s card for someone that thousands of other people have also bought can be romantic I guess (*sceptical face*) but isn’t it better to give someone something that no-one else will get?
-So make your own!
+If it’s Valentine’s or an anniversary then buying a Valentine’s card for someone that thousands of other people have also bought can be romantic I guess.
+But isn’t it better to give someone something that no-one else will get?

 Or if this sounds a bit much you could buy a crap generic card and and change it up.
 Print something on top of it, or cut old ones up and use them in a collage.

 Feel more poetic than arty?
 You could perhaps share your favourite poem with someone.
 Old school is good, Shakespeare, Yeats etc. Or you could try Audre Lorde, or John Hegley, or Benjamin Zephaniah.
 You could share it by reading it, or copying it out as a card or recording a daft video of yourself reading it out.

 Maybe try writing one yourself?
 I’d avoid Roses are red/Violets are blue unless you have something particularly brilliant to say.
 If you’re short on time limit yourself by the form – just try a Haiku or limerick for instance.
 Think of some key words or images that you want and then think about how you can put them together in a way that sounds good (it doesn’t have to rhyme).

 If you’re musical or have great flow, try doing a song/rap.
 You could record it on a computer if you are embarrassed about doing it in front of them.

 You don’t have to have a posh dinner